-Create your Google My Business profile and spend a lot of time getting it right.
+Create your Google Business Profile and spend a lot of time getting it right.
 Google takes a lot of cues from other directories, though so don’t ignore everything else.

 The second most important directory is likely Yelp in your market (if you’re in the United States).
 So, be sure you also focus on creating a good Yelp profile.

 There’s still more beyond GBP and Yelp so don’t think those are the only two important directories.
 You’ll be doing yourself a disservice if you do.
 No matter what anybody tells you, directories are still important and do provide a lot of signals to Google on what’s important.